canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

   --properties-file properties.conf
 ```

-We've configured Spark to write logs to the `spark-events` path in the `spark-tutorial` bucket.
+We've configured Apache Spark to write logs to the `spark-events` path in the `spark-tutorial` bucket.
 However, that path doesn't exist yet.
 Let's create that path in S3.
 (Note that the / at the end is required.)

 ```bash
 aws s3api put-object --bucket spark-tutorial --key spark-events/